The two-vina experiment

 The author(s) of Natya Shastra invite(s) the reader to take two vina-s (plucked stringed instruments) and tune them on the same scale.

-A word of caution to clarify the context: this chapter of Natya Shastra may be read as a thought experiment rather than a process involving physical objects.
-There is no certitude that these two vina-s ever existed — and even that “Bharata Muni”, the author/experimenter, was a unique person.
-His/their approach is a validation (pramāņa) resorting to empirical proof, in other words driven by the physically manifest (pratyakşa) rather than inferred from “axioms” constitutive of a theoretical model.
-This may be summed up as “preferring physics to metaphysics”.
+A word of caution to clarify the context: this chapter of Natya Shastra can be read as a thought experiment rather than a process involving physical objects.
+There is no certainty that these two vina-s ever existed — and even that "Bharata Muni", the author/experimenter, was a unique person.
+His/their approach is one of validation (pramāņa) by empirical evidence, in other words driven by the physically manifest (pratyakşa) rather than inferred from "axioms" constitutive of a theoretical model.
+This can be summed up as a "preference for physics over metaphysics".

-Constructing and manipulating vina-s in the manner indicated by the experimenter seems an insurmontable technological challenge.
-This has been a subject of discussion among a number of authors — read Iyengar (2017 pages 7-sq.)
-Leaving aside the possibility of a practical realization is not a denial of physical reality, as formal mathematics would systematically mandate.
-Calling it a “thought experiment” is a way of asserting the link with the physical model.
-In the same manner, using circular graphs to represent tuning schemes and algebra to describe relations between intervals are aids to understanding which do not reduce the model to specific, idealistic interpretations similar to speculations on integer numbers cherished by western scholars.
-These graphs aim at facilitating a computational design of instruments modeling these imagined instruments — read Raga intonation and Just intonation, a general framework.
+Constructing and manipulating vina-s in the manner indicated by the experimenter appears to be an insurmountable technological challenge.
+This has been discussed by a number of authors — see Iyengar (2017 pages 7-sq.)
+Leaving aside the possibility of practical realisation is not a denial of physical reality, as formal mathematics would systematically dictate.
+Calling it a "thought experiment" is a way of asserting the connection with the physical model.
+Similarly, the use of circular graphs to represent tuning schemes and algebra to describe relationships between intervals are aids to understanding that do not reduce the model to specific, idealistic interpretations similar to the speculations about integers cherished by Western scientists.
+These graphs are intended to facilitate the computational design of instruments that model these imagined instruments — see Raga intonation and Just intonation, a general framework.

-Let us follow Bharata’s instructions and tune both instruments on a scale called “Sa-grama” about which the author declares:
+Let us follow Bharata's instructions and tune both instruments to a scale called "Sa-grama" about which the author explains:

 The seven notes [svaras] are: Şaḍja [Sa], Ṛşbha [Ri], Gāndhāra [Ga], Madhyama [Ma], Pañcama [Pa], Dhaivata [Dha], and Nişāda [Ni].

-It is tempting to identify this scale as the conventional western seven-grade scale do, re, mi, fa, sol, la, si (“C”, “D”, “E”, “F”, “A”, “B”) which some scholars have done despite the faulty interpretation of intervals.
+It is tempting to identify this scale as the conventional western seven-degree scale do, re, mi, fa, sol, la, si ("C", "D", "E", "F", "A", "B"), which some scholars have done despite the erroneous interpretation of the intervals.

-Intervals are notated in shruti-s which may, for a start, be taken as an ordering device rather than a unit of measurement.
-The experiment will confirm that a four-shruti interval is larger than a three-shruti, a three-shruti larger than two-shruti and the latter larger than a single shruti.
-In different contexts the word “shruti” designates note positions instead of intervals between notes.
+Intervals are notated in shruti-s, which can be thought of as an ordering device rather than a unit of measurement.
+Experiment will confirm that a four-shruti interval is greater than a three-shruti, a three-shruti greater than a two-shruti and the latter greater than a single shruti.
+In different contexts, the word "shruti" refers to note positions rather than intervals between notes.
 This ambiguity is also a source of confusion.

 The author writes: